About the College

 Po Leung Kuk was established in 1878 by a group of local Chinese to protect women and children, innocent and vulnerable members of the community.
 Over the century, Po Leung Kuk continues to expand the scope of its services and is now Hong Kong’s leading social service organization and fundraiser.

-The Kuk has 95 educational services units which are operating on a non-profit making basis.
-The Kuk's educational services units include a community college, a quality private independent school, aided secondary schools, Direct Subsidy Scheme secondary schools, aided primary schools, Direct Subsidy Scheme primary schools, private primary school, kindergartens, special schools with boarding facilities, education services centres, English learning centres, Pre-primary Education Services Centre, Central Library cum Resource Centre, Education and Research Testing Centre and Central Campus TV.There are over 45,000 students.
+The Kuk has 120 educational services units which are operating on a non-profit making basis.
+The Kuk's educational services units include a community college, a quality private independent school, aided secondary schools, Direct Subsidy Scheme secondary schools, aided primary schools, Direct Subsidy Scheme primary schools, private primary school, kindergartens, special schools with boarding facilities, education services centres, English learning centres, Pre-primary Education Services Centre, Central Library cum Resource Centre, Education and Research Testing Centre and Central Campus TV.There are about 45,000 students.